 - Super Mario Adventures, which was loosely based on Super Mario World and ran in Nintendo Power for a few issues.

 - Metal Gear Solid and its sequel were turned into comic book form by IDW, with art by Ashley Wood.
-Later, these comics were released in videogame form as the Digital Graphic Novels; essentially they were the comic books with limited interactive functions.
+The first series was adapted into a PlayStation Portable game titled Digital Graphic Novel; essentially it was a digital version of the comic with limited interactive functions.

 - Mercenaries was turned into a three-issue comic book miniseries by Dynamite Entertainment in anticipation of the second game (Brian Reed wrote both the comic and Game Script).
 It features the mercenaries fighting in war between China and Taiwan, and gives Jennifer Mui two brothers on opposite sides of the conflict, Chris Jacobs trying (and failing) a fake defection, and Mattias Nilsson getting intel by drinking half the People's Liberation Army under the table.